getgauge/taiko/README.md

 # What’s Taiko?

-Taiko is a free and open source browser automation tool built by the team behind [Gauge](https://gauge.org/) by [ThoughtWorks](https://www.thoughtworks.com/).
+Taiko is a free and open source browser automation tool built by the team behind [Gauge](https://gauge.org/) from [ThoughtWorks](https://www.thoughtworks.com/).
 Taiko is a node library with a clear and concise API to automate the chrome browser.
 Tests written in Taiko are highly readable and maintainable.

-With taiko it’s easy to
+With Taiko it’s easy to

 * Get Started
 * Record/Write/Run tests